DanilXO/filen/README.md

 # filen

 Open-source linter to control file size on golang.

 ## Why filen?

 Vertical size of a file should be typically 200 lines, with upper limit of 500, but you can configure it for your project.

 ```
 defaultМaxLinesNum - 500
 defaultМinLinesNum - 5
 ```

 - Very small files are useless
-- Very big files difficult to understand it (probably you have architecture problems)
+- Very big files are difficult to understand it (probably you have architecture problems)

 ## Usage

 ```
 git clone git@github.com:DanilXO/filen.git